Before making a new report, please check our list of encampments that have already been reported.

 Phone 101 – the police non-emergency number – if you see an unauthorised encampment already on land in Thurrock.

-You can also report encampments in Thurrock through the Essex Countywide Traveller Unit (ECTU) website, below.
+You can also report encampments in Thurrock through the ECTU: report an unauthorised encampment web pages, below.

 Police can visit an unauthorised encampment and, in some circumstances, use emergency powers – called 'Section 61 powers' – to direct them to leave.
 The senior officer who visits the encampment will decide what action should be taken.